Google Analytics Data Analysis (BigQuery)

 Funnel exploration lets us understand the steps users of a website take to complete a task, in this case conversion (a transaction) and evaluate how many users drop off between each step.
 For this purpose, I'll examine the chained sequence of the following:

-• Product click or Quickview click (There is no guaranteed sequence between Product click and Quickview click, so in reality this would depend on the functionality of the website)
+1. Product click or Quickview click (note: there is no guaranteed sequence between Product click and Quickview click, so in reality this would depend on the functionality of the website)

 %%bigquery